GildedPleb/hab-guide/docs/l1-hosts/networking.md

       name to the static address

-It should be prudent to reboot your host just to make sure it takes, and is getting the same IP address.
+It should be prudent to reboot your host just to make sure it takes, and is getting the same IP address from your router after being connected/disconnect.

 ### Using pfSense